polysquirrel/Bhaalsson/README.md

 		STR_VAR json = ~~
 		RET res

+	/** Resolve the given a weidu/bhaalsson translation string reference literal to the
+	  * associated string for the chosen language.
+	  */
+	DEFINE_ACTION/PATCH_FUNCTION json_translation_value
+		STR_VAR json = ~~
+		RET res

-	/** Converts a json atomic value - a boolean, number, string or regexp - into a weidu
+	/** Converts a json atomic value - a boolean, number, string, translation reference
-	  * variable in the manner defined by the `read_json_atom` function.
-Strings and regular
+	  * or regexp - into a weidu variable in the manner defined by the `read_json_atom` function.
-	  * expressions are unquoted in the process while boolean values are converted to `0` and `1`
+	  * Strings and regular expressions are unquoted in the process, translation string
+	  * references resolved, while boolean values are converted to `0` and `1`
 	  * based on their value.
 	  */
 	DEFINE_ACTION/PATCH_FUNCTION json_value